skillrepos/secure-agents/README.md

 ### Prerequisites

-Experience building AI agents (via the AI Accelerator, an agents workshop, or equivalent), comfort with Python, and a basic understanding of agent architectures (ReAct, tool calling, MCP).
-No prior security background is assumed &mdash; every term is defined as it comes up.
+Experience building AI agents, comfort with Python, and a basic understanding of agent architectures (ReAct, tool calling, MCP).
+No prior security background is assumed.

 <br><br>